ABKimmel/Power-BI-Visualization-Development-Tutorial/docs/project.md

     *   Adding Tooltips
 *   Appendices
     *   Anatomy of a `DataView`
+    *   `dataViewMappings`
+    *   `VisualUpdateOptions`

 ---
-If you have any questions, please open an issue.
-I will try to answer questions as soon as I can.
-If you find an error, or you want to elaborate on something, feel free to open a pull request, and I will review it as soon as I can.
+If you have any questions or find an error, please open an issue.
+I will try to answer questions and fix errors as soon as I can.
+If you want to elaborate on something, feel free to open a pull request, and I will review it as soon as I can.